 Combination: Functions either as a car seat with a 5-point harness for children up to at least 40 pounds OR a belt positioning booster for kids over 40 pounds (you simply remove the harness and use the vehicle’s safety belt to secure the child).
 The back is usually not removable on these models.

 Benefits to high-back boosters:

+Should you use a backless booster or a highback booster?
 Which type is right for your child?

-We recommend families use a high-back booster if possible, because its often more comfortable for kids.
+We recommend families use a high-back booster if possible, because it’s often more comfortable for kids.
 A comfortable child is much more likely to remain in the proper seating position while in the car.
 A less comfortable child will slouch, especially if sleeping, and of course will complain more!
 That said, we love backless boosters for playdates, taxis, travel, uber, etc., and use them constantly in these situations.

 Is one kind of booster safer than the other?

 The results of a large study suggest that the effectiveness of booster seats does not vary by the type of booster – high back or backless.
 Some researchers argue that this study does not reflect the variety of high back boosters currently available – with some having significant side wings that simply weren’t available when this study was being conducted.